wevm/viem/.changeset/cyan-bears-smoke.md

 "viem": minor
 ---

-Added `parseTransactionCelo` function for parsing serialized transactions that could be CIP42 tx or other serialized transaction types exported at viem/chains/utils
+Added `parseTransactionCelo` to the `viem/chains/utils` entrypoint.